 A line of walls about 1200 meters long ran along the perimeter of an irregular polygon, connecting in the north-eastern corner with the fortified walls of the castle.
 The fortification ring was adapted to the terrain.
 From the north, the town was protected by a mill canal, and from the north – west by swamps and wet, hard to reach areas.
 The spatial arrangement inside the fortifications was interestingly solved, where two parts were separated: the northern one with representative and public facilities (castle, parish church, town hall) and the southern one – residential and utility.

 The upper, facing parts of the town’s fortifications were built of brick in the monk bond, whereas the foundation parts were made of commonly available granite stones.
-The wall was crowned with a covered guard porch.
+The wall was crowned with a covered wall-walk.
 The circumference of the fortifications was strengthened by numerous towers, probably open from the town side.
-They were most densely located in the southern part of the town.
-Critical places were strengthened with closed towers: Tłuszczowa from the west, Gunpowder from the north and the White Coat Tower from the south.
+They were most densely located in the south – western part of the town.
+Critical places were strengthened with closed towers: Fat Tower from the west, Gunpowder Tower from the north and the White Coat Tower from the south.